Developing the First SLE Risk Prediction Model Based on Known Factors

 The prospect of early intervention prior to onset of symptoms—especially with people who have a family history of SLE and/or are in a high-risk demographic—is particularly tantalizing to Dr. Costenbader.
 African American and Hispanic women, who are disproportionately affected by SLE, are two obvious groups who stand to benefit.

-“I would love to see population-based screening using a combination of genetics and all these other factors to at least risk-stratify people and see who might be interested in interventions,” Dr. Costenbader says.
+“I would love to see population-based screening using a combination of genetics and all these other factors to risk-stratify people and see who might be interested in interventions,” Dr. Costenbader says.
 “By screening a very high-risk population, we might be able to recommend impactful lifestyle modifications or even use an early treatment if people were at high enough risk.
-That’s where I’d like to go in the future.”
+That’s where I’d like this research to go in the future.”

 Leave a Reply